Skip to main content

 Nominate a local backup contact

-Add a neighbour, sibling, or family friend as a local emergency contact.
-If the daily call is missed and you’re not reachable, KindlyCall alerts them so someone nearby can physically check in.
-This is the layer that makes a remote check-in system genuinely robust.
+Add a neighbour, sibling, or family friend as a local emergency contact when you set the account up.
+KindlyCall is not an emergency service and does not undertake to contact anyone on your behalf, so tell that person yourself that you are away and ask them to keep an eye out.
+Someone nearby who can physically call in is the layer that makes a remote arrangement genuinely robust.

 Before You Fly: The 7-Step Checklist